luisgustavolf/dindin/README.md

 ## Support materials

-To see more about some other materials that i´ve used to structure this iniciative, click the link bellow
+To see more about some other materials that i´ve used to structure this initiative, click the link bellow

 - Google Drive